acr-lfr/generate-it-typescript-server/README.md

 Some of the parameters to the builtin app middlewares can be customized using the `appMiddlewareOptions` parameter.

 In the following example we disable accesss logger middleware for a specific URL so we don't pollute our log file with empty "GET" request logs.
+We can also customize the default helmet settings in the same way.
 ````typescript
 import express from 'express';
 import path from 'path';